 The Criteser home is a mid century masterpiece, originally designed by notable Portland architect Walter Gordon.
 The family loved the mid century style, but wanted to open and brighten the space.
+They hired Emerick Architects to re-imagine the space, and Right Angle Construction for the remodel.

 All posts tagged testimonials